NoxiousKarn/Showerthoughts/README.md

-# Showerthoughts
+# ShowerThoughts Plugin

-Pwnagotchi plugin - Display random shower thoughts rss headlines when waiting.
+This plugin displays random shower thoughts headlines on your pwnagotchi when the device is waiting.

-Save showerthoughts.py to your plugins directory

-copy the contents of config from this repo to your config.toml file

-this code is untested but I wanted it to get out there to see if the community could find and fix and issues
+## Installation

+1. Clone or download this repository to your pwnagotchi device.
+2. Copy the `Showerthoughts.py` file to the `plugins` directory.
+3. Edit the `config.toml` file and add the lines in